Dave Sharp advises architecture firms on social media, communication and marketing strategy. More.

 If journalists are quoting your competitors, Google knows about it.
 By setting a news alert, you’ll be able to pick up these articles quickly and reach out to the writer with your own take on the issue — which they may include in the original article or improve your chances of featuring in a future piece of content.
 This works especially well if your competitor is boring and you’re edgy.

 44. Make Sure Your City And The Word “Architect” Are Within The First 100 Words On Your Website

 This is both an SEO and user experience tip — it’s important for Google and your visitors to know what you do and where you are as soon as possible.
 Otherwise, they’ll get confused and leave your website.
 It sounds obvious, but good luck finding an architecture website that tells you what they do.

 45. Replace Your ‘Contact’ Button Copy With “Start Your Project”

 Experiment with your button copy, it can make a massive difference to your conversion rate.
-We’ve found that “Talk to an architect” or “start your project” both have significantly higher click-rates than Contact Us.
+I’ve found that “Talk to an architect” or “start your project” both have significantly higher click-rates than Contact Us.
 Little known fact, adding an “>” after button text improves conversion.
 Nobody knows why.

 46. Ask Past-Clients To Write Reviews On Houzz